mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Jump drives follow a very similar pattern.
-Select the desired jump score and use the figure in the Jump Potential table as the percentage of the ship’s hull that the jump drive will consume, then add five tons.
+Select the desired jump score and use the figure in the Jump Potential table as the percentage of the ship's hull that the jump drive will consume, then add five tons.

 A jump drive must be a minimum of 10 tons and they cost MCr1.5 per ton.

-Ship Design

 ###### INSTALL